pallavi-srinivas/Interactive-Lab-Hub/Lab 1/README.md

 - **Activity:** The soldiers notice the number of lanterns that are present to deduce the next steps they may need to take against the British (prepare for battle or wait).

-- **Goals:** Each solider is trying to understand what the code of the lanterns means so awaiting for the next signal to know how to act
+- **Goals:** Each solider is trying to understand what the code of the lanterns means so awaiting for the next signal to know how to act and how to prepare for battle.

 Now **sketch a 3 storyboards** of the interaction you are recreating.
 (The number may depend on the thing you drew, but stretch your thinking!)
 They